Saeven/circlical-behat-fixtures/README.md

 `Given Fixture "Application/user" is loaded`

 You can stack these as you need.
 The first one in a feature will auto-purge, the subsequent ones will append.

+## Container Support

+If you need to import the fixture in a Docker command for example, perhaps as a part of a CI/CD chain, you'll need to change where the fixture gets loaded.
+In short, instead of this command:

+    php public/index.php orm:fixtures:load --fixture=Application/orders

+You might need to run something like this command:

+    /usr/local/bin/docker container exec -i $(docker-compose ps -q php) php public/index.php orm:fixtures:load --fixture=Application/orders

+You can achieve this by outputting a prefix into a file with name `circlical-fixtures-cmd-prefix`, e.g. in your CI/CD scripts:

+    echo "/usr/local/bin/docker container exec -i $(docker-compose ps -q php)" > ./circlical-fixtures-cmd-prefix

+It becomes your responsibility to create (at startup) and delete (at tear-down) this file in your CI chain configuration.